chintran/phpunit/README.md

 ## Build steps

-This repository to build phpunit test environment (Require docker ready to installed on you pc)
+This repository to build phpunit test environment (Require docker ready to installed on your environment)

 1. Build image
     - cd to souce code